Board of Directors

 Pursuant to the Articles of Association, the Board comprises a minimum of five and a maximum of seven members, elected for a one-year term starting at the closing of the Annual General Meeting (AGM) at which they were elected and expiring at the closing of the following AGM.
 Board members may be elected or removed only by a resolution adopted by the shareholders in a general meeting.
 The number of terms a Board member may serve is not limited, nor is there any defined retirement age.
 The AGM shall elect the Chair of the Board and the Board elects a Deputy Chair for one year at a time from amongst its members.

-In March 2022, the AGM elected the following six members to the Board:
+In March 2023, the AGM elected the following seven members to the Board:

 - Mr Johan Falk, born 1971, M.Sc.
 (Eng.), MBA, CEO, Asker Healthcare Group, member of the Uponor Board since 2018